RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-09-below-market-rate.md

 After my incredulity faded, I started looking into alternative income streams that wouldn't cost me inordinate amounts of time.
-I tried all manner of ideas, including sperm donation, male escorting and [online tutoring](2022-01-08-quitting-wyzant.html) (which turns out to be far less lucrative than advertised by hosting platforms).
+I tried all manner of ideas, including sperm donation, male escorting and [online tutoring](2022-01-08-quitting-wyzant.html) (which turns out to be far less lucrative than advertised).

 A month later, Ana called back to check on whether I'd successfully found a BMR property to apply for.
-I reminded her that she told me I was too low income to qualify, and that empirically, I had found her assessment to be correct; she said she was sure I was mistaken, and suggested we look at properties together.
+I reminded her that she told me I was too low income to qualify, and that I had found her assessment to be correct; she said she was sure I was mistaken, and suggested we look at properties together.
 After a half hour of searching together, she agreed with my assessment and said it was highly unlikely I'd find anything.